Georgia State Defense Force: History

+In December 2025, The GSDF alongside various federal, state, and civil services participated in Vigilant Guard 26-1 to expand training capabilities and improve National Homeland Defense Readiness.
+The GSDF responded through rehearsing complex multi-domain attacks within simulated training environments to suit agency interoperability.
+The GSDF utilized unmanned aerial drone craft to locate simulated routes as well as clearing debris and obstacles through chainsaw operations in Anniston, Alabama.

+In March 2026, The GSDF entered a team of enlisted and non-commissioned officers into the Georgia National Guard Best Warrior Competition.
+The team competed against members from both the Georgia Army National Guard and the Georgian Defense Forces from the country of Georgia.
+One GSDF Non-Commissioned Officer received the Chad Mercer Award.

 Legal protection

 Employers in the state of Georgia are required by law to grant a leave of absence to any employees who serve in the GSDF and who are activated for any military service, and to restore those employees to their previous positions upon their return from their deployment.
 GSDF Soldiers who are employed by a government organization are also entitled to 18 days of paid leave per fiscal year.